-1.4: COMPREHENSION OBJECTIVE Listens to and engages with a text to: Answer literal questions about the details of the text Make predictions Answer open questions about the text Sequence text events correctly Makes inferences IMPLEMENTATION This can be done at any time from Week 4 to Week 7 Do this on Fridays during the Oral Activity: Discussion of Shared Reading or on Fridays during the Shared Reading: Post Read activity ACTIVITY Use the Big Book story from the previous week.
+1.5: COMPREHENSION OBJECTIVE Lis Answer literal questions about the details of the text Make predictions Answer open questions about the text Sequence text events correctly Makes evaluations IMPLEMENTATION • This can be done at any time from Week 4 to Week 7 Do this on Fridays during the Oral Activity: Discussion of Shared Reading or on Fridays during the Shared Reading: Post Read activity ACTIVITY Use the Big Book story from the previous week.
 Settle the class to complete the task.
 Then, call individual learners to your desk to complete the assessment.
 Ask learners to answer 1-2 of each of the following kinds of questions about the text: Literal Questions about Details 1 Who?
 2 What?
 3 When?
 4 How?
 5 Where?
 Open Questions 1 Why do you think?
 2 Can you make a connection to?
 3 If you werewhat would you do?
 Why?
 Make predictions 1 What do you think will happen next?
 Why?
 2 How do you think the story will end?
 Why?
 Sequence 1 What happened at the beginning of the story?
 2 What happened at the end of the story?
-3 What happened after?
-4 What happened after?
-4 What happened first:or?
+3 What happened first:or?
 Inferences 1 What can you infer aboutfrom?
 2 How do you think?
 3 Why do you think?
-4 Assess each learner using the following rubric.
+5 Why or why not?
+2 Do you think this was the right thing to do?
+Why or why not?
+2 Do you make an evaluation about (the character's) actions?
+Assess each learner using the following rubric.

 RUBRIC LEVEL 1 RATING 1-2 LEVEL 2 RATING 3-4 LEVEL 3 RATING 5-6 LEVEL 4 RATING 7 LITERAL QUESTIONS ABOUT DETAILS The learner can correctly recall one detail from the story.
 (1) The learner correctly recalls some details from the story, with some prompting.
 (2) The learner correctly recalls all details from the story, with some prompting.
 (3) The learner correctly identifies all details from the story quickly, fluently and accurately.
-(4) PREDICTIONS The learner struggles to make one reasonable prediction, and cannot justify the answer.
-(1) The learner makes one reasonable prediction, and can justify the answer.
-(2) The learner makes two reasonable predictions, and can justify one answer.
-(3) The learner makes two reasonable predictions, and can justify both answers.
-(4) SEQUENCE The learner struggles to correctly sequence events from the text, even with support.
+(4) PREDICTIONS The learner struggles to make a reasonable prediction, and cannot justify the answer.
+(1) The learner makes a reasonable prediction, and can justify the answer.
+(2) SEQUENCE The learner struggles to correctly sequence events from the text, even with support.
 (1) The learner can correctly sequence events from the text with some support.
 (2) The learner correctly sequences events from the text but takes some time.
 (3) The learner quickly and correctly sequences all events from the text.
 (4) INFERENCE The learner struggles to make an inference about a character or event from the story, even with support.
 (1) The learner makes a reasonable inference about a character or event from the story without support.
+(2) EVALUATIONS The learner struggles to make an evaluation about a character or event from the story, even with support.
+(1) The learner makes a reasonable evaluation about a character or event from the story without support.
 (2)

-1.5: HANDWRITING OBJECTIVE • Copies and writes short sentences paying attention to correct letter formation.
-IMPLEMENTATION • Do this in the Monday handwriting lesson in week 7 or 8.
-ACTIVITY 1 Conduct the writing lessons as usual.
-Collect learners' books at the end of the writing cycle.
-Assess each learner's handwriting and writing using the rubric below.
+1.6: HANDWRITING OBJECTIVE Copies and writes words and short sentences in joined script or cursive writing paying attention to correct letter formation and spacing.
+IMPLEMENTATION • Do this using the handwriting lessons for Weeks 5-6 or Weeks 7-8.
+ACTIVITY Conduct the handwriting lessons as usual.
+As learners copy from the board, walk around and make observations.
+Collect learners' books at the end of the lesson.
+Assess each learner's handwriting using the rubric below.